How To Fade In/Out Audio In Premiere Pro (J-Cut & L-Cut).

 L-cut – Clip 1 is shaped like the letter “L.”

-You will want to create both a J-cut and L-cut to perform a crossfade.
+To perform a crossfade, you will want to create both a J-cut and L-cut.
 You can do this by placing the audio portion of Clip 2 on another audio track.
-Create the fade in and fade out as demonstrated earlier.
+As demonstrated earlier, create the fade in and fade out.

 However, for a crossfade, you will want the keyframes to overlap.
-For instance, a half a second crossfade would need 6 frames on each side of the J or L cuts.
-Then place the keyframes over the course of 12 frames as demonstrated earlier.
+For instance, a half-second crossfade would need 6 frames on each side of the J or L cuts.
+Then, place the keyframes over the course of 12 frames, as demonstrated earlier.
 Your clips should look similar to the photo below.

 Screen Shot 2021 07 30 at 9.23.07 AM

-As you can see, both transitions overlap each other 6 frames or half of the duration of the transition.
-This will help create a smooth transition between both clips.
+As you can see, both transitions overlap for six frames or half the duration of the transition.
+This helps create a smooth transition between both clips.

-Creating keyframes is a very smooth and useful way to create a fade, however, you can also create this effect with built-in presets inside of Premiere.
+Creating keyframes is a very smooth and useful way to create a fade.
+However, you can also create this effect with built-in presets inside Premiere.

 Method 2: Crossfade Transition Presets